prashanth3003/Java-cucumber-restAssured/README.md

 # cucumber-restAssured-Java
-Project to test JasonPlaceHolder using cucumber-RestAssures-Java
+Project to test JsonPlaceHolder using cucumber-RestAssures-Java